miguelgrinberg/REST-auth/README.md

     Return an authentication token.<br>
     This request must be authenticated using a HTTP Basic Authentication header.<br>
-    On success a JSON object is returned with a field `token` set to the authentication token for the user.
-This token is valid for 10 minutes from the time it was issued.<br>
+    On success a JSON object is returned with a field `token` set to the authentication token for the user and a field `duration` set to the (approximate) number of seconds the token is valid.<br>
     On failure status code 401 (unauthorized) is returned.

 - GET **/api/resource**